Blink-182: Instrumentation

+Lyrical themes

 Common lyrical themes for the band involve relationships, suburbia, toilet humor, and teen angst.
 Hoppus and DeLonge, and later Skiba, split songwriting duty, and much of their lyrics tend toward autobiography.
 According to Nitsuh Abebe, of New York, the band's biggest recurring topic is maturity—"more specifically, their lack of it, their attitude toward their lack of it, or their eventual wide-eyed exploration of it".
 One of the band's biggest singles, "What's My Age Again?", specifically addresses the Peter Pan syndrome, while "Dammit", the band's first mainstream hit single, contains the hook "Well, I guess this is growing up."
-Albums such as Take Off Your Pants and Jacket near-exclusively deal in toilet humor and teen-centered lyrics, leading Rolling Stone to dub it a concept album chronicling adolescence.
+Albums such as Take Off Your Pants and Jacket near-exclusively deal in toilet humor and teen-cantered lyrics, leading Rolling Stone to dub it a concept album chronicling adolescence.
 For Hoppus, these themes were not exclusively adolescent: "The things that happen to you in high school are the same things that happen your entire life.
 You can fall in love at sixty; you can get rejected at eighty."
 Mid-career albums, such as Neighborhoods (2011), explore darker territory, such as depression and loss.
 More recent efforts, like California (2016), aim for universality but also focus on miscommunication and loss of identity.